Leaderless Consensus of a Hierarchical Cyber-Physical System: Mathematical formulation

-Consider a hierarchical system with $M$ layers.
-The first layer is the physical layer, which is located at the bottom, and the other layers are the cyber layers.
-The physical layer consists of $N^{(1)}$ dynamic nodes, controlled by
+Consider a proposed hierarchical CPS with $M$ layers, where the $l$-$th$ layer contains $N^{(l)}$ nodes, $l=1,2,\cdots,M$.
+The first layer is the physical layer and the other layers are the cyber layers.
+The physical layer consists of $N^{(1)}$ dynamic nodes, modeled by